szabgab/slides/perl-intro/intro.md

 ## Avoid global variables
 {id: avoid-global-variables}

-* Not really Perl specific, but make variables as tight as possible!
+* Not really Perl specific, but declare variables as lates as possible!
+* Don't use global variables!
 * You will thank yourself a year later.

 ## Keep it simple